 The two weathered horses have manes running down their necks.

 Three footholds on the left side allow kids to climb and saddle-up on them.

 The blue anteater has a unique design.
 Standing on four legs, the short sculpture has a flattened top that runs from its snout to its tail.

 Looked at from the top, it almost appears to have a leaf-like form.
 Two round eyes peer out from underneath.

 The trio of ducks are unmistakable in form.
 These low play structures let young kids straddle on them and pretend to be sailing down a river.

 These old school animal play structures are simple in their design.
 In fact, their simplicity reflects an authentic style.

 They provided fun for generations of children who grew up in the 1970s and 1980s.
-Fuelled by imagination, they were more than sufficient for kids to gather around and play on.
+Fuelled by imagination then, the play animals were more than sufficient for kids to gather around and have fun on.